ezequielabregu/code-that-sounds/book-kanban.md

 - make Game of Life in Pure Data (take reference from the current Python version)
 - Check Creative Aplications section.
 Sometimes are quite long.
 Don't sell smoke!
   - Some code examples don't have Creative application section.
 Check it.
-- Change Pure Data to Pd in the book.
 - Check and change chapter's name in index.qmd book map.

 ###

 #### General

-- Add image captions and tables.
 - Numerate patches according to the chapter and section.
 - Numerate tables according to the chapter and section.